AmareshKulkarni/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 # Bootstrapping the Kubernetes Control Plane

 In this lab you will bootstrap the Kubernetes control plane.
-The following components will be installed on the `server` machine: Kubernetes API Server, Scheduler, and Controller Manager.
+The following components will be installed on the `cp` machine: Kubernetes API Server, Scheduler, and Controller Manager.

 ## Prerequisites

-Connect to the `jumpbox` and copy Kubernetes binaries and systemd unit files to the `server` machine:
+Connect to the `jumpbox` and copy Kubernetes binaries and systemd unit files to the `cp` machine:

 ```bash
 scp \